cawka/cs118-spring2016/project-2.md

 You can have:

 * 1 extra point if you implement RTT estimation and adaptive RTO, as defined in TCP specification
-* 1 extra point if you implement TCP Reno fast retransmission and recovery
+* 1 extra point if you implement TCP Reno or TCP NewReno fast retransmission and recovery
-* 2 extra point if you replace TCP transport in your project-1 with the transport you have implemented in this project
+* (**Very complicated.
+Proceed with caution**) 4 extra points if you replace TCP transport in your project-1 with the transport you have implemented in this project, which should involve:
+  - creating a proper socket-like abstraction for your transport
+  - bidirectional data flow (client will need to send request and server will need to send reply)
+  - support for multiple parallel connections